InsightEdge/insightedge-geo-demo-old/docs/docs.md

 The efficiency comes from the ability to **index order request location** in the datagrid.
 - Kafka allows to handle a **high throughput** of incoming raw events.
 Even if the computation layer starts processing slower(say during the peak hour), all the events will be reliably buffered in Kafka.
 The seamless and proven integration with Spark makes it a good choice for streaming applications.
-- InsightEdge datagrid also plays a role of a serving layer **handling any operational/transactional queries** from web/mobile apps.
+- InsightEdge Data Grid also plays a role of a serving layer **handling any operational/transactional queries** from web/mobile apps.
 - all the components(Kafka and InsightEdge) can **scale out** almost linearly;
+- to scale to many cities, we can leverage data locality principle through a full pipeline (Kafka, Spark, Data Grid) partitioning by the `city` or even with a more gradular geographical grid.
+In this case the geospatial search query will be limited to a single Data Grid partition.
+We leave this enhancement out of the scope of the demo.

 ## Building a demo application